kyutai-labs/ARC-Encoder/README.md

 ### 3️⃣ Load backbone models

 Create a directory <MODEL_PATH> where you’ll store the backbone models for your ARC-Encoder and decoder.
 For LLaMA models, register on the [LLaMa downloads](https://www.llama.com/llama-downloads/)  page to obtain URLs.
+Make sure that the .json files inside models folder which precise the configurations for the architectures are named `params.json`.

 ```
 # For Mistral 7B